 How to apply

-- A statement of purpose should identify the applicant’s undergraduate major and the objectives for pursuing a Master of Arts degree in Communication Studies at San Francisco State.
-The statement of purpose should also ideally demonstrate that the applicant has considered the characteristics of this particular program and should address how it fits with the applicant’s background, interests and goals.
+- A statement of purpose should focus on the applicant’s objectives for pursuing a Master of Arts degree in Communication Studies at San Francisco State.
+The statement of purpose should also ideally demonstrate that the applicant has considered the characteristics of this particular program and should address how the program is a good fit for the applicant’s background, interests and goals.

-- Two to three letters of recommendation from former professors who can evaluate the applicant’s capacity for doing graduate-level work in communication studies.
-Assessment of the applicant’s oral and written communication skills are important and a percentile ranking among other students recommended for graduate study are helpful.
-The letters should be on letterhead and must be signed, sealed and mailed to the address below or sent as part of a larger packet with all the application materials.
+- Two to three letters of recommendation should be provide from former professors who can evaluate the applicant’s capacity for doing graduate-level work in communication studies.
+Assessment of the applicant’s oral and written communication skills are particularly important.
+The letters should be on department letterhead and the e-mail link the recommender uses to upload the letter must be an institution e-mail.

-- A sample of academic writing, such as a significant research paper written for an upper-division undergraduate course.
+- A sample of academic writing should be uploaded and should be a significant research paper written for an upper-division course.